For your Shopify store, sales funnels are key.

 Creating a bridge between real-life product use and what they see in your store can mean the difference between a sale and a missed opportunity.

 According to a Nielsen Global Trust in Advertising report, 92% of consumers trust recommendations from peers and other users, above all other forms of advertising.
 Healthish does this by including photos of customers using the product right on their store homepage.

-With Shopify, there are hundreds of tools and apps that make integrating user generated content right into your store pages easy.
+With Shopify, there are hundreds of tools and apps that make integrating user-generated content right into your store pages easily.

 Another way to do this is to put the reviews you have right on the product page using apps like Yotpo and Bolt.
-Just like Amazon, Healthish showcases their 298 five-star reviews right next to the “Buy Now” button on their product pages.
+Just like Amazon, Healthish showcases their 437 five-star reviews proudly:

 Each of those reviews acts as a tiny bit of proof that it’s a brand worth trusting and a product worth buying.